How to get rid of Recurring Thrush?

 Post Author: Victoria Tyler

-Why Do I Keep Getting Thrush every month?
+Why Do I Keep Getting recurring Thrush every month?
 Understanding Recurring Thrush

 Thrush is a common yet often misunderstood condition caused by an overgrowth of the Candida fungus, typically Candida albicans.
 While it can affect anyone, many women experience it frequently, If you’ve had multiple episodes of thrush in a year, you may be dealing with recurrent thrush.